Azure/azure-sdk-tools/eng/common/asset-sync/README.md

 The unfortunate fact of the matter is that an update like this _will_ impede users.
 The only thing we can do is mitigate the worst of these impacts.

 Thankfully, the integration of the test-proxy actually provides a great opportunity for upheavel in the test areas!
-Not only would we be making big changes in the test area already, but the `storage context` feature of the test-proxy really lends itself well to this effort as well!
+Not only would we be making big changes in the test area already, but the `storage-location` feature of the test-proxy really lends itself well to this effort as well!

 ## How the test-proxy can ease transition of external recordings

-With language-specific record/playback solutions, there must be an abstraction layer that retrieves the recording files from an expected `recordings` folder.
+With language-specific record/playback sollutions, there must be an abstraction layer that retrieves the recording files from an expected `recordings` folder.
 Where these default locations are is usually predicated on the tech being used.
 It's not super terrible, but custom save/load would need to be implemented for each recording stack, with varying degrees of complexity depending on how opinionated a given framework is.

 Contrast this with the the test-proxy, which starts with a **storage context**.
 This context is then used when **saving** and **loading** a recording file.